TylerRice27/fs-journal/quizzes/week03.md

 **3.** What is Encapsulation?
 <!-- enter you answer in the space below -->
 ```
+ encapsulation refers to the bundling of data with the methods that operate on that data, while also restricting direct access to some of an object's components
 ```
 **4.** What does the S stand for in the `SOLID` principles?
 <!-- enter you answer in the space below -->